Don’t let it surprise you, but college is just around the corner. Yes, even for those of you with middle schoolers!

 One caveat is to make sure that your child understands how important college is to their future without putting too much pressure on them.
 It’s a delicate balance, but knowing your student is invested in their future will help them get into the college that’s the best fit for them.

 Take advantage of resources.
 Talk to your student’s guidance counselors.
 Take your child on college visits.
 Review college info packets together.
 Anything you can do to familiarize yourself and your child about a school that might be a good fit for them will aid you in the long run.
 Bear in mind your student’s aspirations to help create a sort of wish list of dream schools, but make sure it’s an open list—especially if you’ve started the college planning process early.
+Chamber of Commerce has created a great guide to help navigate the best college scholarships.

 Help them to develop a unique background.
 This likely goes without saying, but college admissions departments are looking for the best students to fit with their mission.
 This goes beyond test scores, grade point averages, volunteer work, and extracurricular activities.
 These elements are all incredibly important to getting accepted to competitive schools, but a heavy imbalance likely won’t help your student get into their top pick.